 The big deal here is to remember that the very things you want from a leader are the very things the people you are leading expect from you.
 You must intentionally become more of each of these every day to grow yourself and your business.
 And to the extent you’re not doing that, you’re failing as a leader.

-See, we all like to talk about the lack of leadership in the current Presidential candidates or even in our churches and the other organizations in which we are involved.
+See, we all like to talk about the lack of leadership in the current Presidential candidates.
+We may even apply this thinking to our churches and the other organizations in which we are involved.
 We may even be right about that.

 But what we need to realize is that the people we are leading have the same expectation from their leaders – and we are those leaders!